-Once a biotech organization has decided to move forward with NetSuite as their enterprise resource planning (ERP) solution, there are several questions that you should consider.
-Here are four critical questions accounting teams should be able to answer when preparing for the implementation:
+Once a biotech organization has decided to move forward with NetSuite as its enterprise resource planning (ERP) solution, there are several questions that you should consider.
+Here are four critical issues accounting teams should be able to answer when preparing for the implementation:

-How do I want my historical activity to be brought over into NetSuite?
-Historical activity will be brought over with a journal entry recording the change in balance over the period.
-Depending on how much history your company has and the need for historical data to be included in a potential public filing, I would bring over monthly data for the current year, quarterly data for the previous two years and annual data for anything older.
-Keep in mind that any changes to the chart of accounts will need to be incorporated into these journal entries. intheBlk also provides several options for assisting teams in importing historical data into NetSuite, including loading individual transactions.
+- How do I want to import my historical financial data to NetSuite?
+Implementation teams recommend importing historical activity with a journal entry to record the change in balance over the period.
+Depending on how much history your company has and the need for historical data to be included in a potential public filing, I would bring over monthly data for the current year, quarterly data for the previous two years, and annual data for anything older.
+Incorporate changes to the chart of accounts into these journal entries. intheBlk also provides several options for assisting teams in importing historical data into NetSuite, including loading individual transactions.

-What modules to I want to put in?
-For most biotech organizations, I would recommend using fixed assets.
-Fixed assets are painful to manage in Excel and NetSuite’s fixed asset module is an upgrade from Excel.
+- What modules to I want to put in?
+For most biotech organizations, I would recommend using core financials, procurement, and fixed assets.
+Fixed assets are painful to manage in Excel, and NetSuite’s fixed asset module is an upgrade from Excel.
 Other modules to consider are project management, OneWorld (if you have multiple entities, such as a Massachusetts Securities Corp), and Advanced Procurement, if you are not using a third-party application, such as Prendio, to manage the purchasing process.

-What implementation partner will I use?
-The implementation team is almost as important as the software.
+- What implementation partner will I use?
+The implementation team is essential for a successful experience with NetSuite.
 For a NetSuite biotech implementation, I would recommend using Sikich.
 Sikich’s SuiteSuccess for Life Sciences program offers the know-how of numerous life science implementations at a reduced rate.
-In my experience, this is a great offering for a small accounting team in the biotech space.
-In addition, they offer additional functionality, developed by their team, for tracking clinical accruals.
+In my experience, this is an excellent offering for a small accounting team in the biotech space.
+Also, they offer additional functionality for tracking clinical accruals.